 Qualifying expenditure for qualifying intangible assets is the sum of all R&D costs incurred during any given tax year exclusively for the development, improvement or creation of qualifying intangible assets, and which costs are directly related to such assets.
 Qualifying expenditure includes salaries, direct costs, general expenses relating to R&D installations, commission expenses associated with R&D activities, costs associated with outsourced R&D.

-The IP Box regime, combined with the following characteristics, place Cyprus at the forefront of destinations for innovative technology companies:
+The IP Box regime, combined with the following characteristics, place Cyprus at the forefront of EU jurisdictions for the development of technology IP:

 - investments in innovative small businesses can be deducted from taxable income, up to an annual limit of €150,000

-- Cyprus has signed 62 tax treaties to help ensure that individuals and companies avoid double taxation and can structure efficiently.
+- Cyprus has signed 62 tax treaties to help ensure that companies avoid double taxation

 Contact our IP practice to discuss your precise requirements.